SwiftOnSecurity/sysmon-config/README.md

-# sysmon-config | A Sysmon configuration file for everybody to fork #
+# sysmon-config | A Sysmon configuration file fork #

 This is a Microsoft Sysinternals Sysmon configuration file template.
 It contains multiple pull-requests from the SwiftOnSecurity repository as well as some modifications from the environment where it's deployed.